Election results from the 2023 election saw Kristen Wittman and Gary Timlick being reelected to our Board of Directors.

 • Director of the Board since 2017

-Shirley Mayadewi• Serves as a member of the Governance & Compensation Committee and the Nominations Committee
+Shirley Mayadewi• Serves on Governance & Compensation Committee.

-• Diverse experience in strategic planning, technology integration, project governance, change management, regulatory compliance, audit, and risk management.
+• Diverse experience in strategic planning, technology integration, risk management, and business development.

 • Master’s degree in Electrical Engineering (EE) from University of Manitoba in 2005, Bachelor’s degree in EE (Hons, with Distinction) from University of Windsor.